This post may contain affiliate links. Please read my disclosure policy.

 - All-purpose flour

-- Smooth peanut butter like Jeff, Peter Pan or Skippy.
+- Smooth creamy peanut butter like Jeff, Peter Pan or Skippy.
 We don’t recommend using natural peanut butter with oil on top.

 Overview: How to make peanut butter brownies